hectorpefo/prepublication/_posts/2019-10-25-Spherical-Triangle.md

 In the figure, note that the sides of the triangle lie on three great circles each pair of which intersect twice, on polar opposite points on the sphere.

-A *lune* is the section of a sphere's surface formed by two such great circles.
+A *lune* is a section of a sphere's surface bounded by two such great circles.
 Since these circles intersect with an angle $\alpha$, then the area of the lunes is $\alpha/2\pi$ times the surface area of the sphere, or $2\alpha$.
-Each pair (of three pairs total) of the circles determines two lunes of angle $\alpha$, for six total.
+Each pair (of three pairs total) of the circles determines two lunes of angle $\alpha$, for six in total.

 Notice that the three circles determine also a second, congruent triangle on the far side of the sphere.